 How is this different than the other updates IT pushes out?

 Big Fix will handle patching of third party applications like Adobe Acrobat, Flash and Firefox into addition to patches for Windows and other Microsoft products.

 I have a MAC.
 Does this affect me?

 Big Fix is available for Macs and may be downloaded.
-The client is only licensed for use on College owned computers.
+The client is only licensed for use on university owned computers.

 What happens if I don't install Big Fix?